 The upside is that if you don’t touch the car you are highly unlikely to scratch it in any way.
 The downside is that this isn’t the most thorough method of washing.

-While it is intended to be done with a pressure washer which will help significantly with removing dirt, it isn’t as effective as using a wash mitt and physically removing road grime.
+While it is intended to be done with a power washer which will help significantly with removing dirt, it isn’t as effective as physically removing dirt and debris by hand washing.

 This method is really best when performed once a week or every two weeks at a minimum.
 It won’t be very effective for extremely dirty vehicles.
 Eventually you’ll need to get hands on to properly clean your car but going touchless will extend the duration between washes that you will need to physically touch your car.